Commuting Simplicity and Closure Constraints for 4D Spin Foam Models: Introduction

 In this article, we consider the discretization of the path integral formula Eq.(\ref{PL}), which will be Eq.(\ref{start}).
 As announced in \cite{BFT}, in contrast to the Barrett-Crane, EPRL, and $\text{FK}_\g$ Models, we always consider the variables $B^{IJ}$ as commutative c-numbers.
 The simplicity constraint (and closure constraint) is (are) imposed by the c-number delta functions inserted in the path integral formula, which one gets by integrating over the Lagrange multiplier and which constrain the path integral measure.
 In our concrete analysis in Section \ref {NSF}, the most important difference between our derivation and the derivation in any of Barrett- Crane, EPRL, and $\text{FK}_\g$ Models is the following: in any of Barrett-Crane, EPRL, and $\text {FK}_\g$ Models, one always imposes the respective version of the simplicity constraint constraint on the BF spin-foam partition function Eq.(\ref{BF}) or (\ref{BF1}) {\it after} integration over $B^{IJ}$.
 This feature is essentially the reason why it is difficult to find a relation between the simplicity constraint imposed in any of Barrett-Crane, EPRL, and $\text{FK}_\g$ Models and the simplicity constraint in the path integral formula Eq.(\ref{PL}).
 By contrast, our derivation in Section \ref{NSF} will \emph{not} start from the spin-foam partition function of BF theory, but instead we impose the delta function of the simplicity constraint (and closure constraint) before the integration over $B^{IJ}$, and we will see that solving these constraints gives rise to a non trivial modification of the path integral measure.
+There were early works analyzing the simplicity constraint toward this direction, see e.g. \cite{BL}.